Excess 14 Spares

 When we lost our main halyard from a blown cover in the clutch, we realized not having spares would be a huge problem for the crossings we had planned.
 We used our Code 0 halyard until we got a replacement.

-The other logic is we know at some point we’ll need to replace all the lines.
+The other logic is that we know we’ll need to replace all the lines at some point.
 By keeping a full set aboard, we have all the spares we need, and we’ve bought them at a likely lower price than when we will swap them out.

 - Code 0 halyard, which also covers the Main Halyard